-My Grandfather loved growing Four O’Clock flowers.
+My Grandfather loved growing Four O’clock flowers.
 They were his favorite.
 He enjoyed the bright trumpet-shaped flowers, which attract Hummingbirds.
-Annual Four O’Clocks got their name because their blooms open in mid-afternoon.
+Annual Four O’clock plants got their name because their blooms open in mid-afternoon.
 It remains open overnight and closes in the early morning.
 They will also remain open on cloudy days.
 They are also noted for their strong, pleasant fragrance.

-Native to tropical areas of North and South America, they are also called “Marvel of Peru”.
+Native to tropical areas of North and South America, they are also called the “Marvel of Peru”.
+Aztecs in Mexico were the first to cultivate them.
 Four O’clocks are actually perennials that are grown as annuals, in most areas of the U.S.

 The bushy plants make attractive hedges or borders.
 Flower colors include white, red, pink, yellow, and some two-toned blooms.
-Because the flowers are open during the evening, we recommend you place them in areas where people will see them in the late afternoon to early evening hours.
+Because the flowers are open late in the day and early evening, we recommend you place them in areas where people will see them in the late afternoon to early evening hours.

 Grow them in flower beds, borders, around patios and walking paths, or in containers.